klaatu01/yal/README.md

 - System Settings → **Keyboard** → **Keyboard Shortcuts…** → **Spotlight** → disable or remap **Show Spotlight**.
 - Or change YAL’s shortcut in code (plugin config).

 ---

+## Usage/Controls

+- `⌘ Space`: toggle YAL
+- Type to search (fuzzy match)
+- `up/down arrow` or `Ctrl-p/Ctrl-n`: navigate results
+- `Enter`: launch selected app or switch to its window
+- `Esc`: close YAL
+- `Ctrl-o/Ctrl-f` Toggles you between "app" and "switch" mode respectively, _yal will remember the last mode you used when it opens next time._

+---